Perezsala/New-Data-Project/README.md

-# Database Management System Project
+# 📌 Database Management System Project

----
+## 🚀 Introduction

-## ❖・Introduction・❖
+This project is a web-based **Database Management System** built with **PHP, MySQL, HTML, and JavaScript**, using an **MVC architecture**.
+It allows users to efficiently **search, update, insert, and delete** database records through an interactive web interface.
+This project was first started in my CS365 Course at the University of Hartford.

 * Separating the content in those flat relations into separate relations (yes);
 * Establishing relationships between those relations(yes);